Domestic Relations Court Filing

 Workshop for Self-Represented Litigants

 The Wood County Bar Association conducts a legal clinic to assist participants with understanding forms that are required to file for a divorce or dissolution.
 General instructions, not specific legal advice is given.

 Times and Locations:

-*The Workshop for Self-Represented Litigants has been CANCELLED through the month of April*
+*The Workshop for Self-Represented Litigants has been CANCELLED for the time being*